Ranzlappen/discord-musicbot/README.md

 ## 5. Create an Application here https://discord.com/developers/applications/

 ## 6. on that Page go to -> YOUR APPLICATION -> Bot -> RESET TOKEN, copy this token and paste it into the config.json File. (⚠️NEVER COMMIT A CONFIG.JSON with YOUR TOKEN to github, and in general don't share your token)

+(right now the .exe will crash if there is no valid bot token in the config)

 ```
 {
 	"BOT_TOKEN": "YOUR TOKEN GOES HERE"